vailingpuppet/blooket-/README.md

     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Cafe/Stock%20Unlimited%20Food.js">Stock Unlimited Food</a> - This will stock unlimited food in the cafe mode.
 - Factory:
     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Factory/Add%20Cash.js">Add Cash</a> - Set the cash you have in factory mode to anything you want.
-    - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Factory/Add%20Mega%20Bot.js">Add Mega Bot</a> - Get however much mega bots you want.
+    - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Factory/Add%20Mega%20Bot.js">Add Mega Bot</a> - Get however many mega bots you want.
     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Factory/Clear%20Ads%20Forever.js">Clear Ads Forever</a> - This will clear all the all the ads throught the game.
 - Race:
     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Race/Instant%20Win.js">Instant Win</a> - Instantly win the race!
 (Once the hack is pasted and entered into the console then get a answer correct to win the game.)